Mouse arm

 How do I know if I have mouse arm?

-If you experience pain, numbness or stiffness in your arm or wrist when working on a computer, it may be a sign of mouse arm.
+If you experience aches, numbness, or stiffness in your arm or wrist in connection with computer work, it could be a sign of mouse arm.

-Can mouse arthritis go away on its own?
+Can mouse arm go away on its own?

 Yes, but only if you address the cause.
 Rest, ergonomic adjustments, and rehabilitation are crucial to becoming completely pain-free.